dryuvrajk/opencv-people-counting/README.md

     humanDetector(args)

 Instead of declaring our model above, we can declare it in our main function.

-Run the Human Detection Project
+# Run the Code

-To run the human detection deep learning project, please run below-mentioned commands as per requirements in Ananconda CMD line interpreter:
+## To run the human detection and people counting deep learning code, please run below-mentioned commands as per requirements in Ananconda CMD line interpreter:

-###1.
-To give video file as input:
+### 1. To give video file as input:

 python main.py -v ‘Path_to_video’

-###2.
-To give image file as input:
+### 2. To give image file as input:

 python main.py -i ‘Path_to-image’

-###3.
-To use the camera:
+### 3. To use the camera:

 python main.py -c True

-###4.
-To save the output:
+### 4. To save the output:

 Python main.py -c True -o ‘file_name’